Area: Middle School

 Mrs. Ashley was awarded a B.A. from Butler University’s Department of Education in History and a minor in English Literature.
 She has over fifteen years teaching experience.

-Mrs. Ballew has six years of teaching experience in middle and high school Social Studies.
+Mrs. Ballew has 10 years of teaching experience in middle and high school Social Studies.
 She has taught both CP and AP level classes in public school systems in Tennessee and most recently in the Cumberland County School System.
 She has a B.A. in Social Studies obtaining a major in Geography with minors in History and Business, and a Masters degree in Secondary Education from the University of Tennessee.
+Currently, Mrs. Ballew is teaching AP Modern History and Geography.
+In addition, she is also the Middle School Student Council Sponsor.

 Dr. Barger attained her Ph.D in English Education from University at Buffalo SUNY.
 Her specialty is teaching Shakespeare but loves to tackle many other forms of literature and poetry in ways that engage her students in the text with as much excitement as possible.
 She earned her MA in English from Belmont University and BA in Literature from Eckerd College.
 She’s taught at both the college and secondary levels but thinks middle school and high school are more fun and rewarding because they don’t yet have a fear and loathing of Shakespeare, poetry, or literature in general that many college freshmen have going into English 101.
 “If I can teach a student to genuinely love to explore a text, then I’ve helped begin building a bridge to their future education..”
 She comes to us from Tennessee with her dogs, Beowulf and Andy, as well as her cat, Friar Tuck, and turtle, Murphy.